 Fisher will be test-optional for fall 2021 and fall 2022.
 However, in prior years, eligible students have demonstrated a combined score of 1180 or higher (math and evidence-based reading and writing) on the SAT or an ACT composite score of 24 or higher.
 Students may opt to submit test scores as part of their application process in being considered for the Honors Program.

-Note: The Honors Program scholarship may be added to the Trustees' and Presidential Scholarships, and may also be combined with any need-based aid offered by Fisher.
-It may not be combined with other unique scholarships – such as the Service or First Generation Scholars Awards.
+Note: The Honors Program scholarship may be added to the Trustees' and Presidential Scholarships, and may also be combined with any other scholarship or need-based aid offered by Fisher.
 Students are encouraged to apply to all scholarship programs at the College to increase their chance of receiving an award.

 For more information about the St. John Fisher College Honors Program, contact the Office of Freshman Admissions at (585) 385-8064 or email firstname.lastname@example.org or Melissa Bissonette, director of the Honors Program at email@example.com or (585) 385-7397.